-Welcome to Albert Einstein canvas art world.
-The abstract painting is a wonderous mixture of colors and shapes, in the midst of which is the centerpiece.
+A bright mixture of colors, in the midst of which is the centerpiece.
 The latter is dominated by red, followed by black and grey, with the yellow being negligible.
-The center is a swirl of colors but, unlike that which surrounds it, has a discernible shape.
-Carefully painted, while seeming to be nothing other than a play with colors, attracts viewers’ attention for quite a bit of time as they struggle to understand it.
-Unique and mesmerizing are the two words which come to mind when gazing at, and reflecting upon this Albert Einstein canvas painting.
+The center is a discernible shape of a head.
+Unique and mesmerizing are the two words which come to mind when gazing at, and reflecting upon this painting.

 This is evident from the many paintings done on Albert Einstein, most featuring the subject in recognizable form.
 This interpretation gains greater traction when we move to the four spikes protruding from the right side of the head.
 Three directly project from his brain and two show the grey moving along the spikes.
 This is an artistic depiction of Einstein’s mind and it is dripping ideas, which take form and shape in surrounding.

 Whilst yellow dominates, other colors make appearance, such as the purple in the bottom right corner, the orange in the upper right side and the blue scattered around.
 These are Einstein’s ideas and, as depicted, they are beautiful.